rafasandev/TasksToDo/README.md

+#To Do App

-Project of tasks to do, build with Angular CLI, Bootstrap and aplication of IndexedDB.
+Project of tasks to be performed, built with Angular CLI, Bootstrap and IndexedDB.
-This project was proposed to increase my skills with Angular aplications, using Ng diretives, components and services with a local database.
+This project was proposed to increase my skills with Angular applications, using Ng directives, components and services with a local database.
-This project can be open by the link:
+This project can be opened via the link:

 <a href="https://tasks-todo-ng.vercel.app">